bstewart/princeton_methods_camp/pre-arrival.md

 #### Background Math Reading

 The textbook we will use for Methods Camp is *Essential Mathematics for Political and Social Research* by Jeff Gill.
 We are including some notes on the readings so that you can take a look at the material ahead of time if you would like.
-This may be useful it it's been a while since your last math course. **Note: You are not expected to master the topics covered in the readings by the time you arrive at camp!** These readings and the summer assignments are meant as a first introduction to what we'll be covering during the camp itself.
+This may be useful if it's been a while since your last math course. **Note: You are not expected to master the topics covered in the readings by the time you arrive at camp!** These readings and the summer assignments are meant as a first introduction to what we'll be covering during the camp itself.

 **Chapter 1: The Basics**